 It took me almost a week to finally have the strength to write about Reign’s finale.
 It broke my heart so much I didn’t want to believe it finally ended.

-Personally, I still think the ending seemed rush.
+Personally, I still think the ending seemed rushed.
 There were a lot of questions left unanswered, or facts monarchy fans anticipated to be shown such as the Anglo-Spanish War, Charles’ wedding to Marie Elisabeth (real-life wife), whatever happened to Catherine, Bothwell and Mary’s wedding and most importantly, the events that led to Mary’s beheading.

 But the real cherry on top was how, despite the rather depressing tragic ending of this history, the writers gave us a little bit of the “fiction” in historical fiction.